Est. 2026 · Atlanta, Georgia A think tank for people who read the fine print

 Read the Essay →

 The Ford Foundation now holds over $16 billion in assets.
 The Ford family has not held meaningful governance authority over it in nearly five decades.
 Henry Ford II called it, plainly, an institutional hijack.
-The professional class running American philanthropy has been quietly writing history with other people's money ever since.

 The tax code made it easy.
 The governance structure made it permanent.
 And the family name on the building made it respectable.